harness/developer-hub/docs/frequently-asked-questions/harness-faqs/harness-delegate-faqs.md

 Yes.
 By default, the delegate uses a trusted certificate to connect to the Harness Manager over HTTPS.

-For the Harness SaaS edition, you can add a self-signed certificates on the delegate host using a [Delegate script](../../platform/2_Delegates/configure-delegates/run-scripts-on-delegates.md), or by simply importing the certificate on the host.
+For the Harness SaaS edition, you can add a self-signed certificates on the delegate host using a [delegate script](/docs/platform/2_Delegates/customize-delegates/build-custom-delegate-images-with-third-party-tools.md), or by simply importing the certificate on the host.

 #### Can I override the truststore of the delegate?